24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Unleash your inner sailor at the USS Constitution

-From Bunker Hill, it’s a 15-minute walk to the Charleston Navy Yard on the waterfront.
-The former naval shipyard is home to the USS Constitution.
-Also known as “Old Ironsides,” the 1797 ship was one of the US Navy’s original warships.
-Today, it’s the oldest, still afloat frigate in the world.
+From the Bunker Hill Monument, it’s a 15-minute walk to the Charleston Navy Yard on the waterfront.
+The former naval shipyard is home to the USS Constitution, one of our recommended stops on the Freedom Trail.

 USS Constitution

-Tours of the vessel embark every 30 minutes from 10am to 5pm daily, except Mondays.
-Interestingly, the servicemen perform in period dress during the “expedition.”
-You can also visit the nearby USS Constitution Museum from Thursday to Sunday.
+Tours of the vessel embark every 30 minutes from 10 am to 5 pm daily, except Mondays.
+We were also delighted to see the servicemen perform in period dress during the “expedition.”

-If you want to slow down, you can explore the neighboring Boston Historical Park and Charlestown Naval Shipyard Park.
-Otherwise, after you’ve got your fill of the ship and museum, continue to Boston’s North End.
+Otherwise, after you’ve got your fill of the ship and museum, let’s continue to Boston’s North End.
 The neighborhood offers plenty more Freedom Trail adventures.

 Explore Boston’s North End neighborhood